Women in Hinduism

 Diverse views on women and their roles exist within Hinduism.

-Ancient and medieval era Hindu texts differ in their positions on the duties and rights of women.
-The texts describe eight kinds of marriage, including consensual arranged marriage (Brahma or Devic), unceremonial marriage by mutual agreement (Gandharva), and rape, which is considered sinful (Paishacha).
+Women in Hinduism is a topic that can be approached from varied perspectives including those of theology, history, sociology, the arts, education, and feminism.
+Ancient texts classify eight forms of marriage, ranked from recommended to condemned.
+The recommended forms involve a consensual relationship between a man and a woman, with the kind of ceremony required varying.
+The condemned forms involve the abduction of an insentient woman, though any resulting children were granted legal rights.

 Scholars state that Vedic-era Hindu texts did not mention dowry or sati, which likely became widespread in the second millennium AD.
 Throughout history, Hindu society has seen many female rulers, such as Rudramadevi, religious figures and saints, such as Andal, philosophers, such as Maitreyi, and female practitioners/conductors of Vedic Hindu rituals.

 The status of women in Hinduism experienced a decline during the inter-imperial period, the Dharmasastras such laws of Manu imposed restrictions upon female sexuality and approved child brides.

 Hinduism, states Bryant, has the strongest presence of the divine feminine among major world religions, from ancient times to the present.
 There are major goddess-centric Hindu traditions and denominations, such as Shaktism.
 Numerous matriarchal Hindu communities exist.